dwcaress/homebrew-mbsystem/README.md

 `brew install mbsystem`

-You can also install MB-System directly, but this will install OTPS without a tide model and you need to add your own.
+To install the mbsystem-beta package with full tide modeling:

+`brew update`

+`brew tap dwcaress/mbsystem`

+`brew install otps --with-tpxo8`

+`brew install mbsystem-beta`

+To switch between mbsystem and mbsystem-beta installations, first uninstall the current package before installing the one you want, e.g.:

+`brew uninstall mbsystem`

+`brew install mbsystem-beta`

+or:

+`brew uninstall mbsystem-beta`

+`brew install mbsystem`

+If you want to install and use a tide model other than tpxo8, then install MB-System without doing the opts install first.
+The  otps package will then be installed without a tide model (and you will have to install your own following the instructions at http://volkov.oce.orst.edu/tides/global.html).

 ## GMT compatibility: